Rei-ne/Rei-ne/README.md

   <a href="https://drive.google.com/file/d/1P07pkrgqgRvVEJRUw8DjVXBqRNhRCuJq/view?usp=sharing" >Resume</a> |
   <a href="https://medium.com/@reinetoyosii"> Medium</a>

-My name is Toyosi (toe-yor-cee), and I am a frontend developer interested in creating frontend applications that are beautiful, scalable and efficient.
+My name is Toyosi (toe-yor-cee), and I am a software developer interested in creating applications that are beautiful, scalable and efficient.

 I love music, gaming and figuring out how things work on the internet.
 <br/>